g3tsyst3m/g3tsyst3m.github.io/_pages/coursemodules.markdown

 **Interested in taking a course?
 I have included a link to the free demo and also a link to the full course below**

+💻 Comes with lifetime access to the course

+⚙️ Covers all future updates applied to the course

+💬 Q/A with the creator

+💎 15% discount for Diamond Tier Subscribers

 🖥️ [UAC Bypass Techniques Deep Dive - DEMO](https://ko-fi.com/s/b747e60049)

 🖥️[UAC Bypass Techniques Deep Dive - FULL COURSE](https://ko-fi.com/s/74f54c0d4d)